AndrewHenderson/mariodux/README.md

 **Using this approach, views should only be concerned with rendering and dispatching.**

 ## Gotchas
-As an alternative to the complexities of [React's synthetic event system](https://facebook.github.io/react/docs/working-with-the-browser.html), we will continue to listen for DOM events in the view on the [events object](https://github.com/AndrewHenderson/mariodux/blob/master/examples/todos/components/TodoList.js#L30-L32).
+As an alternative to the complexities of [React's synthetic event system](https://facebook.github.io/react/docs/working-with-the-browser.html), we continue to listen for DOM events in the view's [events object](https://github.com/AndrewHenderson/mariodux/blob/master/examples/todos/components/TodoList.js#L30-L32).
 ```js
 events: {
   click: 'onClick'
 }
 ```
-One issue that arises from this however, is the DOM node may have been efficiently updated by morphdom and thus represent data which is not in the view object's model — the one that was originally used to render the node.
+One particular issue that arises when coupling discreet event listeners with DOM diffing is that the DOM node may be presenting data which is not part the view's model.
+This is most apparent in the async example where `li` nodes are maintained and only their text changed.

-Since we only need the model for the purposes of rendering, a workaround for this is to put the `model.id` on the node in a custom attribute.
+When this happens, the node continues to belong to a view whose model does not contain the data presented.
+Since we only need the model for the purposes of rendering, this is somewhat irrelevant.

+In order to ensure the dispatcher is provided the correct `model.id`, we store the id on the node in a custom attribute, `modelId`.
 This way, [the proper id can be used when notifying the dispatcher](https://github.com/AndrewHenderson/mariodux/blob/master/examples/todos/components/TodoList.js#L54).

 If the view object needs to know where its node has been attached to the document, we can leverage callbacks like morphdom's   [`onNodeAdded`]( https://github.com/AndrewHenderson/mariodux/blob/master/examples/async/index.js#L26-L30) in order to trigger a custom event and [listen for that event in the view](https://github.com/AndrewHenderson/mariodux/blob/master/examples/async/components/Posts.js#L14-L16).